Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 2. the use, purpose, and completion of Health Home consents for adults and children;

-HH must assure quality monitoring activities are in place and include, but are not limited to:
+HHs assure quality monitoring activities are in place.
+Activities monitored include, but are not limited to:

 1. enrollments that did not occur due to refusal by individuals to sign consent;